scrabbletank/farhome-rules/monstroustreasure.md

 ___
 ***Construct.*** This creature has no living parts and is immune to Stun, Daze, Poison, and cannot get Lesser or Greater Wounds.
 This construct has no Intelligence and passes Intelligence saving throws.

 ***Magical Creation.*** This creature is incapacitated while inside an anti-magic field.
-When the target of _Dispel Magic_ add 5 failures to the spellcasting roll.
+The Bronze Colossus can be targeted by _Dispel Magic_ as if it was a 8th level spell, incapacitating it for 10 minutes on success.

 ***Metallic.*** This creature has _Resistance_ 1 to elemental and physical damage.